-The Trust has rolled out a new template specific to Alternative Provision and Special schools to support the use of integrated-curriculum led financial planning (ICFP) to plan and budget for staff in the current year as well as plan for future years.
+The Trust uses integrated-curriculum led financial planning (ICFP) to plan and budget for staff in the current year as well as plan for future years.
 All schools are considered to be in a good position.
 Whilst the metrics in some cases identify areas for further cost savings/efficiencies, the dynamics of the certain schools require additional staffing.
 Where this is required, this is always considered in line with affordability.